richard staelin: h-index, Total Citations, and Citation Map

 About richard staelin's research

 richard staelin is a researcher in Marketing and Strategy at Fuqua School of Business, Duke University.
-Their work has been cited 36,826 times across 193 publications (h-index 61), according to Google Scholar.
+Their work has been cited 36,980 times across 193 publications (h-index 61), according to Google Scholar.

 Their most-cited work, “A Dynamic Process Model of Service Quality: From Expectations to Behavioral Intentions” (1993), has accumulated 8,723 citations.
 Other influential works include “A model of perceived risk and intended risk-handling activity” (1994) with 3,797 citations and “A customer relationship management roadmap: What is known, potential pitfalls, and where to go” (2005) with 1,705 citations.

-Citations of richard staelin's research come primarily from United States, China and India, reflecting international research impact across 5+ countries.
+Citations of richard staelin's research come primarily from United States, China and Germany, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.